It is not always easy to reach out for help. To make the process easier, the PCC has a variety of services to assist students.

 For more information about each service, please click on the title.

-Time-limited confidential psychotherapy is available to New Paltz students at no fee.
+Time-limited confidential psychotherapy is available to currently-registered New Paltz students at no fee.

 Emergency Contact/Crisis Intervention

 PCC senior staff members are available to assist students in a crisis.
-When a mental health emergency occurs during the day, call 845-257-2920 or come to our office.
-During weekends and after-hours, contact the University Police at 845-257- 2222.
-They will connect you to the PCC "Emergency Contact for Student Consult" (ECSC).
+When a mental health emergency occurs during regular business hours, call the PCC office at 845-257-2920 for immediate assistance.
+During weekends and after-hours when school is in session, please call the same office number, and ask to be connected to the PCC "Emergency Contact for Student Consult" (ECSC).

 The PCC offers time-limited psychiatric consultation to New Paltz student who are current clients.